 -

-Uber/Lyft/Didi: Convenient for short trips (e.g., hotel to fan zone), but surge pricing hits hard on opening match day and big games (we paid 500 MXN for a 15-minute ride in Mexico City!).
+Uber/Lyft/Didi: Convenient for short trips (e.g., hotel to fan zone), but surge pricing hits hard on opening match day and big knockout games (we paid 500 MXN for a 15-minute ride in Mexico City!).
 Use carpool options to save 30%.

 -